-Tong zi dan or Virgin Boy Eggs, are a traditional delicacy of Dongyang, China made by cooking eggs in urine collected from young boys.
+Tong zi dan or Virgin Boy Eggs, is a traditional delicacy of Dongyang, China made by cooking eggs in urine collected from young boys.
 Urine is collected from school toilets or boys urinate directly into collection buckets set out by vendors.
 The eggs are soaked and boiled in the urine.
 The shells are cracked and cooked all day on low heat.
 Residents believe “the eggs decrease body heat, promote better blood circulation and just generally reinvigorate the body.”
-In 2008, Dongyang recognized the eggs as “local intangible cultural heritage.”
+In 2008, Dongyang recognized the eggs as a “local intangible cultural heritage.”

-Known throughout Southeast Asia as the “King of Fruits”, the durian is distinctive for its size, strong odor, and badass looking husk.
+Known throughout Southeast Asia as the “King of Fruits”, the durian is distinctive for its size, strong odor, and badass-looking husk.
 The fruit can grow as large as 30cm (12in) long and weigh up to 3kg (7lb).

 After removing the husk, the edible flesh emits a distinctive odor that is strong and penetrating.
 The smell evokes reactions of intense disgust and has led to the fruit’s banishment from certain hotels and public transportation in Southeast Asia.